twilio-labs/function-templates/docs/CONTRIBUTING.md

 ### Adding environment variables

 Function templates can use environment variables for deploy-specific secrets by adding them to the `.env` file in the root of your template.
-These are the fields that the user will be able to pre-set on the CodeExchange web app.
-See `Step 2` here: https://www.twilio.com/code-exchange/simple-sms-forwarding
+These are the fields that the user will be able to pre-set on the CodeExchange web app. `Step 2` visually shows the env vars that are set in `.env`: https://www.twilio.com/code-exchange/simple-sms-forwarding